 It’s vital to define the term “sale” as there are companies that may not necessarily directly gain monetarily from selling an individual’s private information but indirectly benefits from “sharing” private information to third-party businesses.

 An example of this would be Facebook sharing personal information to third-party apps like Netflix and Spotify in the name of “personalization” and enhancing one’s online experience.
 Facebook was able to expand its data empire and operations because of its partnerships with these apps.
 However, the individuals involved in this “sharing” of private information is left in the dark regarding which exact parts of their information were shared and which were kept in private.

 The “Do Not Sell My Personal Information”, however, does not further define what “other values involved” exactly means.
-If you manage or own a domain which people from California can access, it’s better to know if you are included in the type of companies required to comply to this CCPA provision.
+If you manage or own a domain that people from California can access, it’s better to know if you are included in the type of companies required to comply with this CCPA provision.

 Why do You Need a “Do Not Sell My Personal Information” Page?